IAIK/cache_template_attacks/README.md

 Cache Template Attacks are a new generic attack technique, allowing to profile and exploit cache-based information leakage of any program automatically, without prior knowledge of specific software versions or even specific system information.

-The underlying cache attack used in this repository is Flush+Reload as presented by Yarom and Falkner in "[FLUSH+RELOAD: a High Resolution, Low Noise, L3 Cache Side-Channel Attack](https://eprint.iacr.org/2013/448.pdf)" (2014).
+The underlying cache attack used in this repository is Flush+Reload as presented by Yarom and Falkner in "[FLUSH+RELOAD: a High Resolution, Low Noise, L3 Cache Side-Channel Attack](https://www.usenix.org/conference/usenixsecurity14/technical-sessions/presentation/yarom)" (2014).

-The "[Cache Template Attacks](https://www.usenix.org/conference/usenixsecurity15/technical-sessions/presentation/gruss)" paper by Gruss, Spreitzer and Mangard will be published soon.
+The "[Cache Template Attacks](https://www.usenix.org/conference/usenixsecurity15/technical-sessions/presentation/gruss)" paper by Gruss, Spreitzer and Mangard was published at USENIX Security 2015.

 ## One note before starting